If she brings it, eat the ice cream.

 I have a meeting.

-I’m giving the breakfast ice cream voice because my mom didn’t teach me a lesson exclusively for Alzheimer’s caregiviers.
+Mom didn’t teach me a lesson exclusively for Alzheimer’s caregivers when she brought me ice cream and chocolate.
 The lesson is universal.

 Sit down with the child and make the marble maze together.
 Fix some coffee and put your good-listening ears on for your friend.
 Show up with lunch to visit with your aunt.
 Take a day off to help your dad or your daughter.